 On July 7, 2012, a prominent group of scientists signed the Cambridge Declaration on Consciousness.
-While it still falls short of giving all animals the scientifically accepted title of “sentience”, it did grant it to a significant number of animals, including both vertebrates and invertebrates.
-Stefano Mancuso was at that meeting, and while he fought hard to show plant consciousness, his arguments fell on deaf ears.
+While it still falls short of giving all animals the scientifically accepted title of “sentience”, it did grant it to a significant number of animals.
+It even included vertebrates and invertebrates.
+Stefano Mancuso was at that meeting.
+He fought hard to show plant consciousness, but his arguments fell on deaf ears.

 Why is it so difficult to recognize the intelligence of plants?
 In part it is a physiological problem.
-Humans have historically connected intelligence to brains, something that plants clearly do not have.
+Humans have historically connected intelligence to brains, something plants clearly do not have.
 But the bigger problem is that there is no widely-agreed-upon standard on the definitions of fundamental concepts such as intelligence and awareness.
-Not only, many of these terms have always been defined in terms of human actions, which means that they don’t necessarily translate to beings with a completely different morphology.
-Plants can’t exactly respond the way a dog does to a stimulus, which makes it very hard to determine when an action go from an innate biological response to a conscious decision.
+Not only, many of these terms have always been defined in terms of human actions.
+This makes it impossible to translate to beings with a completely different morphology.
+Plants can’t exactly respond to a stimulus the way a dog does.
+And this makes it very hard to determine when an action goes from an automatic biological response to a conscious decision.

 If you are working in this area of research or would lend your expertise to a study, she wants to hear from you!